prgr4m/patron/description.rst

 writing actual code to solve specific problems rather than manually performing redudant patterns.

-Ex:
+Examples of redundant patterns:

 - add new blueprint
 - register blueprint
 - create unittest
 - write new model from scratch
-- create new form not tied to a model
+- create new form (not tied to a model)
 - add mail functionality
 - create contact form
 - add blog functionality to a client's website
+- add an admin
+- create a sitemap